subquery/documentation/docs/quickstart/quickstart_chains/terra.md

 Check out our [Mappings](../../build/mapping.md) documentation to get detailed information on mapping functions.

-You are about to finish and create your first project.
-But, there is still an additional step required to run your SubQuery Project.
-Let’s take a look.

 ### 1.4 Build Your Project

-First, you need to build your work to run your new SubQuery project.
+Next, build your work to run your new SubQuery project.
 Run the build command from the project's root directory as given here:

 <CodeGroup>